Software Testing with Large Language Models: Survey, Landscape, and Vision: Paper Selection and Review Schema

 To ensure that we collect papers from diverse research areas, we conduct an extensive search using four popular scientific databases: ACM digital library, IEEE Xplore digital library, arXiv, and DBLP.

-We search for papers whose titles contained keywords related to software testing tasks and testing techniques in the first three databases.
-In the case of DBLP, we use additional keywords related to LLMs to filter out irrelevant studies, as relying solely on testing-related keywords would result in a large number of candidate studies.
-We use two sets of keywords for DBLP because a significant portion of the studies in this database can be found in the first three databases, thus this fourth database serves as a supplementary source of paper collection.
+We search for papers whose title contains \textit{keywords related to software testing tasks and testing techniques} (as shown below) in the first three databases.
+In the case of DBLP, we use additional \textit{keywords related to LLMs} (as shown below) to filter out irrelevant studies, as relying solely on testing-related keywords would result in a large number of candidate studies.
+While using two sets of keywords for DBLP may result in overlooking certain related studies, we believe it is still a feasible strategy.
+This is due to the fact that a substantial number of studies present in this database can already be found in the first three databases, and the fourth database only serves as a supplementary source for collecting additional papers.